yahoo/protractor-retry/README.md

 * Checkout this Jasmine (Chrome cap.)
 Example [protractor.jasmine.conf.js](test/protractor.jasmine.conf.js)
 * Checkout this TestSuite (IE11 cap.)
 Example with DEBUG activated [protractor.suite.conf.js](test/protractor.suite.conf.js)

-Those 3 examples are actually used for the functional tests of this pkg, feel free to take a look at the Travis output to check out the flow of the retries.
+Those 3 examples are actually used for the functional tests of this package.
+Please take a look at the [Travis](https://travis-ci.org/yahoo/protractor-retry) output to check out the flow of the retries.

 ### Known Caveat
 * If you are NOT Running in Parallel mode, the package will retry the whole testsuite if any failure.
-* **Windows** as an environment to launch / use this package is unfortunately not yet supported.
+* **Windows** as an environment to launch & use this package is unfortunately not yet supported.